 2. Microsoft Cognitive Services

 Microsoft cognitive services previously known as Project Oxford are a set of APIs, SDKs and cognitive services which the developers can use to make their applications more intelligent.
 With Cognitive Services, developers can easily add intelligent features – such as emotion and sentiment detection, vision and speech recognition, knowledge, search and language understanding – into their applications.
-We have made a chatbot ‘Specter’ using Microsoft Bot Framework to improve the efficiency of our marketing team.
+Infact, the first version of our chatbot – ‘Specter’ (lower right corner) was built using the Microsoft Bot Framework to improve the efficiency of our marketing team.
+We then subsequently built it using our own chatbot development platform ‘WotNot‘.

 3. Google DeepMind